Infectious DiseasesSexually Transmitted Diseases - STDs

 10. Can you get an STD from kissing?

-While it is rare, some STDs can be spread through kissing, including herpes and syphilis, which can cause sores on the mouth or lips.
+While it is rare, some STDs can be spread through kissing.
+These include herpes and syphilis, which can cause sores on the mouth or lips.

 SOURCES